Hull College Career & Academic Planning Center

 Allgood Hall N112

-Over $100,000 is awarded in scholarships annually and management students are eligible for all Hull College of Business scholarships.
+Over $100,000 is awarded in scholarships annually and computer science students are eligible to apply for all Hull College of Business scholarships.
+Additionally, computer science students are eligible for Science, Technology, Engineering and Math (STEM) related scholarships.
 Interested applicants should visit the Hull College of Business website for more information.

-All aspiring undergraduate accounting students entering Georgia Regents University are admitted as Pre-Management majors until they meet the pre-requisites to gain admittance into the Hull College of Business.
+All aspiring undergraduate Computer Science students entering the university are admitted as Pre-Computer Science majors until they meet the pre-requisites to gain admittance into the Hull College of Business.

 Pre-Computer science majors will need to complete CSCI 1302: Principles of Computer Programming II with a grade of “C” or better and an overall GPA of 2.0 for entry into the Hull College of Business.